 In summary, this paper presents a new approach for task offloading in the SDN-Fog platform by proposing a formal model to address the delay-sensitive task offloading problem.
 A brute force technique and a heuristic task assignment technique were proposed and evaluated through simulations.
 The results show that the proposed heuristic method, based on constructing a hypergraph of the underlying network, is superior to the brute force technique.
-This research contributes to the field of IoT and fog computing by proposing a new approach for task offloading in SDN-Fog platforms that challenges delay-sensitive addresses the of applications.
+This research contributes to the field of IoT and fog computing by proposing a new approach for task offloading in SDN-Fog platforms that addresses the challenges of delay-sensitive applications.